 Federal government investigations sometimes begin years before you are contacted.
 Investigators sometimes already have information that may implicate you.
 Therefore, never think that because agencies ask for information the agency does not already have the answer.

-What Are Your Legal Rights During a Federal Investigation?
+What Are Your Legal Rights During a Federal Government Investigation?

 -The right to remain silent